 Value-based care is a healthcare delivery model that rewards physicians based on patient outcomes.
 It incentivizes physicians to focus on the quality of service they provide each patient instead of the quantity.
 The value-based care model is proactive rather than reactive, with the goal of improving patient wellness and preventing health problems before they start.

 Controlling costs while improving the quality of care is a top priority for health policy leaders and there is a growing shift from the traditional fee-for-service (FFS) model to value-based care (VBC).
 In this post, we will explain how value-based care works and how it can benefit primary care physicians, payers, patients, suppliers, and society.

-At agilon health, we partner with primary care physician (PCP) groups – who are trusted fixtures in their communities – to empower them to move to a total-care model that provides more holistic, value-based care to their senior patients.
+At agilon health, we partner with primary care physician (PCP) groups – who are trusted experts in their communities – to empower them to move to a total-care model that provides more holistic, value-based care solutions to their senior patients.
 It’s an urgent need, with more than 10,000 new seniors entering Medicare daily.

 But what exactly is VBC?

 WHY IS VALUE-BASED CARE IMPORTANT FOR PHYSICIANS AND PATIENTS?